 *Benjamin William Arnett was born on this date in 1838.
 He was a Black administrator, politician, and minister.

-One of his writings was the following piece: "The conflict of right and wrong is not confined to the human heart, but found in the laws and customs of men.
+One of his writings was: "The conflict of right and wrong is not confined to the human heart, but found in the laws and customs of men.
 They find themselves incorporated into the fundamental law of nations.
-In the declaration of rights and wrongs, the Legislators formulating them, and spreading them on the Statute book often sanction them.
+In the declaration of rights and wrongs, the Legislators formulating them and spreading them on the Statute book often sanction them.
 They are seen in the judicial decision of the Supreme Court, in the dissension of the minority from the majority.
-But though wrong may be written in the constitution, and affirmed by the judicial decision of a thousand courts, it will not be right.
+But though wrong may be written in the constitution and affirmed by the judicial decision of a thousand courts, it will not be right.
 It may be law, but law is not always right. "

 Ohio's African American State Legislators